-To supplement our Financial Statements presented in accordance with accounting principles generally accepted in the United States of America ("GAAP"), we present certain non-GAAP financial measures to assist in the evaluation of our business performance.
+To supplement our Financial Statements presented in accordance with GAAP, we present certain non-GAAP financial measures to assist in the evaluation of our business performance.
 These non-GAAP financial measures include Adjusted income from continuing operations, net of taxes, Adjusted Diluted EPS from continuing operations, net of taxes and Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA"), which exclude certain noncash income and expenses, and items impacting year-over-year comparisons of our results.
-These non-GAAP financial measures may not be comparable to similarly titled measures used by other companies and should not be considered in isolation or as a substitute for Income from continuing operations, net of taxes and Diluted EPS from continuing operations, which are the most directly comparable measures of performance prepared in accordance with GAAP.
+These non-GAAP financial measures may not be comparable to similarly titled measures used by other companies and should not be considered in isolation or as a substitute for Income from continuing operations, net of taxes and Diluted EPS from continuing operations, net of taxes which are the most directly comparable measures of performance prepared in accordance with GAAP.
+Effective during the three months ended September 30, 2019, we changed our method of calculating Adjusted EBITDA to include Other non-operating expenses (income) to enhance the usefulness for investors and analysts, and the comparability of the calculation to that of other companies.
+Prior period amounts have been adjusted for comparability.

 We use these non-GAAP financial measures in assessing the performance of our ongoing operations and in planning and forecasting future periods.
 These adjusted measures provide a more comparable basis to analyze operating results and earnings and are measures commonly used by shareholders to measure our performance.
-In addition, management's incentive compensation is determined, in part, by using Adjusted Income from continuing operations, net of taxes and Adjusted EBITDA.
+In addition, management's incentive compensation is determined, in part, by using Adjusted income from continuing operations, net of taxes and Adjusted EBITDA.
 We believe that these adjusted measures, when considered together with the corresponding GAAP financial measures and the reconciliations to those measures, provide meaningful supplemental information to assist investors and analysts in understanding our business results and assessing our prospects for future performance.

-The following is a reconciliation of Income from continuing operations, net of taxes and Diluted EPS from continuing operations, net of taxes to the corresponding non-GAAP financial measures (in thousands, except per share data):
+The following is a reconciliation of Income (loss) from continuing operations, net of taxes and Diluted EPS from continuing operations, net of taxes to the corresponding non-GAAP financial measures (in thousands, except per share data):

-2018 2017 Percent Change Income from continuing operations, net of taxes \$ 270,647 \$ 224,338 20.6% Impact from: U.S. Tax Cuts and Jobs Act bonus (a) - 3,684 Gain on disposal of aircraft - (31) Special charge 9,374 106 Costs associated with transactions (b) 11,325 4,772 Accrual for legal matters and professional fees 963 4,129 Noncash expenses and income, net (c) 33,028 17,934 Charges associated with refinancing debt - 167 Unrealized (gain) loss on financial instruments (123,114) 12,533 Income tax effect of reconciling items (d) 2,103 (3,962) Income tax effect of U.S. Tax Cuts and Jobs Act (e) - (129,977) Adjusted income from continuing operations, net of taxes \$ 204,326 \$ 133,693 52.8% Weighted average diluted shares outstanding 28,281 25,854 Add: dilutive warrant - 1,293 effect of convertible notes hedges (f) (180) (27) Adjusted weighted average diluted shares outstanding 28,101 27,120 Adjusted Diluted EPS from continuing operations, net of taxes \$ 7.27 \$ 4.93 47.5%
+For the Years Ended December 31, 2019 2018 Percent Change Income (loss) from continuing operations, net of taxes \$ (293,113) \$ 270,647 (208.3)% Impact from: Customer incentive asset amortization 33,135 16,176 Special charge 638,373 9,374 Costs associated with transactions (a) 4,163 11,325 Leadership transition costs 6,736 - Certain contract start-up costs (b) 3,497 - Noncash expenses and income, net (c) 18,267 16,852 Unrealized (gain) loss on financial instruments (75,109) (123,114) Other, net (d) 3,170 963 Income tax effect of reconciling items (145,295) 2,103 Special tax item (e) (54,272) - Adjusted income from continuing operations, net of taxes \$ 139,552 \$ 204,326 (31.7)% Weighted average diluted shares outstanding 25,828 28,281 Add: dilutive warrant (f) 758 - dilutive restricted stock 64 - effect of convertible notes hedges (g) - (180) Adjusted weighted average diluted shares outstanding - 26,650 28,101 Adjusted Diluted EPS from continuing operations, net of taxes \$ 5.24 \$ 7.27 (27.9)%